All radiation falls into two classifications – ionising and non-ionising.

 Non-ionising radiation includes all radiations and fields of the electromagnetic spectrum that do not normally have sufficient energy to produce ionisation in matter.
 As such it does not break bonds that hold molecules in cells together.
 Types of non-ionising radiation for example include radio waves emitted from mobile networks, infrared radiation and visible light.

-Ionising radiation includes X-rays and emissions from radioactive materials such as uranium and radium, see Figure below:
+Ionising radiation includes X-rays and emissions from radioactive materials such as uranium and radium, see below:

 The International Commission on Non-Ionising Radiation Protection (“ICNIRP”) recommends exposure limits for NIR in areas accessible by the general public.
 The main objective of this is to “establish guidelines for limiting EMF exposure that will provide protection against known adverse health effects”.

 The current ICNIRP limits are set out in two documents available at the ICNIRP website and .
+The most recent ICNIRP guidelines for limiting exposure to electomagnetic fields (100 KHz TO 300 GHz) was published on 11 March 2020.
 The same exposure limits apply whatever technologies emit the non-ionising radiation (for example 2G, 3G, 4G, 5G, TV or FM/AM radio).

 ICNIRP is funded by governments and public bodies and is totally independent of industry.
 Its work is endorsed by the World Health Organisation.